 Exposure to ultraviolet light may improve symptoms, whether natural, outdoor sunlight or a special lamp/light at a healthcare provider's office.

-Severe psoriasis may require treatment with powerful medications, including:
+Severe cases may require treatment with powerful psoriasis medications, including:

 Eczema

 Eczema (also known as atopic dermatitis) can develop at any age, even during infancy.
-However, it usually begins before age 5.
-About 50% of children will still experience eczema in adulthood, but it typically gets milder with age.
+However, it usually begins before age 5 and affects about 13% of children in the United States.

 Symptoms of Eczema